Neck Pain Treatment

-Your neck pain begins at the base of the skull and contains seven small bones called vertebrae.
-It supports the weight of your head which weighs about 12 pounds.
-Your neck can move your head in every direction, but this makes your neck very prone to pain and injury.
-Your treatment in our Sunnyvale office will give you quick relief.
+Your neck pain begins at the base of the skull.
+It contains seven small bones called vertebrae.
+Your neck supports the weight of your head which weighs about 12 pounds.
+As a result, you can move your head in every direction, making your neck very prone to pain and injury.
+Treatment in our Sunnyvale office will give you quick relief.

 Causes of neck pain can include Whiplash injuries, repetitive movements, extended sitting, falls and other injuries.
 Dr. Cady is a specialist in evaluating and treating neck pain.
 Make an appointment today to get out of pain fast.

-Neck pain may result from abnormalities in the soft tissues – the muscles, ligaments, and nerves – as well as in bones and joints of the spine.
-The most common causes of neck pain are soft tissue abnormalities due to injury or prolonged wear and tear.
-In rare cases, infection or tumors may cause neck pain.
-In some people, neck problems may be the source of pain in the upper back, shoulders or arms.
+Neck pain may result from abnormal soft tissues.
+This includes the muscles, ligaments, and nerves, in addition to the bones and joints of the spine.
+Common causes of neck pain include soft tissue injury and long-term wear and tear.
+In addition, some neck problems may be the source of pain in the upper back, shoulders or arms.

-Degenerative and inflammatory diseases that cause neck pain include osteoarthritis and rheumatoid arthritis.
-Osteoarthritis usually occurs in older people as a result of wear of the joints between the bones in the neck.
+Likewise degenerative and inflammatory disorders cause neck pain.
+Examples include osteoarthritis and rheumatoid arthritis.
+Osteoarthritis usually occurs in older people.
+It results from the wearing out of the joints between the bones in the neck.
 Rheumatoid arthritis can cause destruction of the joints of the neck.
-Both of these major types of arthritis can cause stiffness and pain.
+Both of these major types of arthritis frequently cause stiffness and pain.
 These causes of pain respond well to chiropractic treatment.

 When should you seek chiropractic care?

-Start chiropractic care as soon as possible.
-When an injury causes pain in the neck that radiates down the arms and legs, seek care right away.
+Begin chiropractic care as soon as possible.
+When an injury causes neck pain which radiates down the arms and legs, seek care right away.
 Radiating pain or numbness in your arms or legs causing weakness in the arms or legs without significant neck pain should also be evaluated.

 Seek chiropractic care when neck pain is: